ericsson-iap/python-sample-app/README.md

   - The `iamBaseUrl`, as the `/sample-app/python/hello` endpoint of this sample App first communicates with IAM to obtain a client token (login) before returning the "Hello World!!" string output.
-This endpoint should be R1 host.
+This `iamBaseUrl` should be R1 host.
   - The`appSecretName`, `appKeyFileName`, `appCertFileName`,
   `platformCaCertSecretName` and `platformCaCertFileName` to enable secure communication between the App and the platform.